-Traumatic brain injuries can occur in accidents, from slips and falls to auto crashes.
+Traumatic brain injuries can occur in accidents, from Nevada slips and falls to auto crashes.
 When they occur, they often impact every area of the victim’s life, since they can have physical, mental, and emotional symptoms.
 Living with traumatic brain injury can pose a difficulty for the victim and the victim’s friends and family members.

 If you suffer a traumatic brain injury in an accident due to the negligence of another party, you may claim compensation for those injuries.